 Another way teachers have found to support this intergenerational language learning is by assigning projects that must be accomplished with parent help.
 Once completed, the projects are displayed at school or they are taken to the Shiprock fair-a multiday affair that includes parades, competitions, performing arts, a rodeo, a powwow, and so much more.
 The projects are culturally based and provide a sense of identity and pride.
 Some students create a float for the fair parade that highlights Navajo culture.
 Others create a map of the Nation or write a play in which they play key roles; parents cook corn mush for the class; grandparents come to school as knowledge keepers and artisans.
 These projects reinforce traditional norms and values.
 Other schools offer after-school cultural activities for students and parents during which traditions and the appropriate language are shared.
-Teachers may also create recordings of classroom activities to post on Google Classroom so that parents can know, understand, and share in what their child is learning.
+Teachers may also the overwhelming influence of a westernized/ colonized view of education, a scarcity of professional development opportunities that specifically focus on Native language teaching, isolation from the work and support of regular education staff, few instructional materials, and parents with little opportunity or knowledge to provide language practice after the school day.
+Yet despite these challenges, Native language teachers have grounded themselves in their commitment to their community's values, beliefs, traditions, experiences, and draw on their own upbringing and the were provided by their families and work to share that students.
+Native language teachers purposefully and intentionally plan sense of self to their sense of identity they language.
+They appropriate language create recordings of classroom activities to post on Google Classroom so that parents can know, understand, and share in what their child is learning.